173rd Fighter Wing Command changes hands

 |0

-This work, 173rd Fighter Wing Command changes hands [Image 3 of 3], by A1C Adriana Scott, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, 173rd Fighter Wing Command changes hands, by TSgt Daniel Reed, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.